Pneumonia in adults - discharge

-Your doctor or nurse will tell you if it is OK to use acetaminophen (Tylenol) or ibuprofen (Advil or Motrin) for fever or pain.
-If these medicines are OK to use, your doctor will tell you how often to take them.
+Your provider will tell you if it is OK to use acetaminophen (Tylenol) or ibuprofen (Advil or Motrin) for fever or pain.
+If these medicines are OK to use, your provider will tell you how much to take and how often to take them.

 - Get a flu shot every year.

-- Ask your doctor if you need a pneumococcal (pneumonia) vaccine.
+- Ask your doctor if you need to get the pneumonia vaccine.

 - Wash your hands often.